DevExpress/Blazor/README.md

 ## 5. DxScheduler in Blazor

-If you use client-side Blazor with DxScheduler, you may see the following exception or a similar exception:
+If you use Blazor WebAssembly with DxScheduler, you may see the following exception or a similar exception:

 > "System.MissingMethodException: Constructor on type 'System.ComponentModel.Int32Converter' not found."